AntonMu/EQanalytics/README.md

 To run a full model, follow the individual instructions located in [1_Pre_Processing](/1_Pre_Processing/), [2_Computer_Vision](/2_Computer_Vision/) and [3_Classification](/3_Classification/), respectively.
 To retrain detectors navigate to [2_Computer_Vision/Detector_Training](/2_Computer_Vision/Detector_Training/).

+Note that the ['Data'](/Data/) folder is populated with a small set of sample in- and outputs for each step and thus all scripts can be run independently.
+For example, it is possible to run scripts in [2_Computer_Vision](/2_Computer_Vision/) without having previously run the pre-processing step in [1_Pre_Processing](/1_Pre_Processing/).

 <!--
 #### Build Environment For Inference